New COVID-19 concerns force Champion schools to extend remote learning for six days

-CHAMPION, Ohio (WKBN) – Champion Local Schools announced Friday that all classes in the district will move to remote learning beginning Oct.
+CHAMPION, Ohio (WYTV) – Champion Local Schools announced Friday that all classes in the district will move to remote learning beginning Oct.
 6 through Monday, Oct.
 12 due to COVID-19 concerns.

 Superintendent John Grabowski said the district has two presumptive positive cases of COVID-19.
 He said the cases are “outside of the original exposure and have impacted both the high school and elementary school.”